oeyoews/star-list/README.md

 *   [mitmproxy/pdoc](https://github.com/mitmproxy/pdoc) - API Documentation for Python Projects
 *   [python-poetry/poetry](https://github.com/python-poetry/poetry) - Python packaging and dependency management made easy
 *   [xorbitsai/inference](https://github.com/xorbitsai/inference) - Replace OpenAI GPT with another LLM in your app by changing a single line of code.
 Xinference gives you the freedom to use any LLM you need.
 With Xinference, you're empowered to run inference with any open-source language models, speech recognition models, and multimodal models, whether in the cloud, on-premises, or even on your laptop.
+*   [chatchat-space/Langchain-Chatchat](https://github.com/chatchat-space/Langchain-Chatchat) - Langchain-Chatchat（原Langchain-ChatGLM）基于 Langchain 与 ChatGLM, Qwen 与 Llama 等语言模型的 RAG 与 Agent 应用 | Langchain-Chatchat (formerly langchain-ChatGLM), local knowledge based LLM (like ChatGLM, Qwen and Llama) RAG and Agent app with langchain
 *   [langflow-ai/langflow](https://github.com/langflow-ai/langflow) - Langflow is a powerful tool for building and deploying AI-powered agents and workflows.
 *   [zstar1003/ragflow-plus](https://github.com/zstar1003/ragflow-plus) - Ragflow-Plus 是 Ragflow 的二次开发版本，使其更为简洁实用
-*   [langchain-ai/langchain](https://github.com/langchain-ai/langchain) - 🦜🔗 Build context-aware reasoning applications
+*   [langchain-ai/langchain](https://github.com/langchain-ai/langchain) - 🦜🔗 The platform for reliable agents.
 *   [OpenBMB/MiniCPM-V](https://github.com/OpenBMB/MiniCPM-V) - MiniCPM-V 4.5: A GPT-4o Level MLLM for Single Image, Multi Image and High-FPS Video Understanding on Your Phone
 *   [hustyichi/dify-rag](https://github.com/hustyichi/dify-rag) - dify's rag patch module
 *   [microsoft/magentic-ui](https://github.com/microsoft/magentic-ui) - A research prototype of a human-centered web agent